 The Statutory Council on Blindness meets quarterly to discuss issues and recommendations for state agencies regarding people who are blind or visually impaired.
 These meetings are open to the public.
 Public meeting notices, agendas, and meeting minutes can be found on our meetings page.
 If you are interested in becoming a member of the Statutory Council on Blindness, visit the recruitment page for more information.

 If you encounter any issues or have concerns that affect the blind community, we invite you to join us at an upcoming meeting or submit a public comment to present your issue to the Council for review.
-To contact the Statutory Council on Blindness with questions, comments, or for more information, send an email to the Council liaison at firstname.lastname@example.org.
+To contact the Statutory Council on Blindness with questions, comments, or for more information, send an email to the Office for the Blind and Visually Impaired at firstname.lastname@example.org.